 Visiting Ireland and looking for something unusual to try?
-Why not learn to fly a hawk?
+You can learn to fly a hawk at Ireland’s School of Falconry on the grounds of Ashford Castle in County Mayo.

 The curious guy in the photo above is a Harris hawk named Yoda.
 His birthday is May 4, hence the moniker. (“May the ‘fourth’ be with you” from Star Wars, if you’re not already a fan.)
 Yoda and I spent an hour together one summer afternoon at Ireland’s School of Falconry in Cong, County Mayo.
 I was on a home exchange in western Ireland at the time.